ilkka/gtgcrawler/README.md

 ## Results

-This is still far removed from actual science, but there seems to be a correlation between the number of overall published games (green line) and the number of GtG puzzle answers (blue bars) for a given year.
+This is still far removed from actual science, but there seems to be a somewhat weak correlation between the number of overall published games (green line) and the number of GtG puzzle answers (blue bars) for a given year.
+The hump in publications in the 90s is interesting especially as it is not reflected in the GtG data.
+On the other hand there are a number of games missing from the GtG data, due to not being able to find the correct Wikipedia page title (or the page not existing at all).
+There have been about 530 days of GtG as of time of writing, and I was able to scrape publication years for about 350 of those, so about 1/3 of the games are missing from the data.

-That makes me conclude that there is no significant bias towards more recent games in GtG.
+I can see how there might be a bias affecting what games even _get_ Wikipedia pages, but if we make the not-too-outrageous-in-my-opinion assumption that the missing GtG year data is evenly distributed, I would be happy to conclude that there is no significant bias towards more recent games in GtG.

 ![graph showing the distribution of GtG answers vs published games per year](docs/files/visualization.png)